EdinSolar/new-website/README.md

 `bundle exec ruby main.rb`

-There is also a gem for development called Guard.
+There is also a gem for development called [Guard][].
 This is "a command line tool to easily handle events on file system modifications".

 One of the plugins for it that is included is [LiveReload][] which will reload the browser when views are changed (requires the LiveReload extension)